A B C D E F I L M O P R S Z

 Appraisal (top)

-value is not always the same as the final purchase price of the
+The process of determining the value of a property.
+This value is not always the same as the final purchase price of the home.

 Asking Price (top)